ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 - **Low Vaccination Rates:** Several countries listed, including Burundi, Yemen, and Haiti, have very low percentages of their populations fully vaccinated against COVID-19.
 These low vaccination rates could be due to various factors such as limited access to vaccines, challenges in vaccine distribution, vaccine hesitancy, or inadequate healthcare infrastructure.

-- **Variability Among African Nations:** While some African countries, such as Gabon, Congo, and Cameroon, have achieved higher vaccination rates compared to others, however it still not adequate.
+- **Variability Among African Nations:** While some African countries, such as Gabon, Congo, and Cameroon, have achieved higher vaccination rates compared to others, however it is still not adequate.

 ### ii.
 Vaccination Across Continents

-To gain insights into the percentage of population vaccinated across the continents.
-I developed the and excecuted the following query:
+To gain insights into the percentage of the population vaccinated across the continents.
+I developed and executed the following query:

 ```sql
 SELECT